metabrainz/bookbrainz-site/README.md

 ### Watch Mode

 If you're doing rapid prototyping of some new feature, it can be helpful to run the site in watch mode, where every change to any source file results in a reloading of the server.
+This uses nodemon which is installed globally with:

+    npm install -g nodemon

 After nodemon is installed, run these two commands in separate terminal windows: